-There are many ways that you can use glass throughout your home to add more light and add unique design elements.
+There are many ways that you can use glass panels throughout your home to add more light and add unique design elements.
 However, some of the places where glass can be used throughout the home are places where homeowners don’t necessarily want the glass to be fully transparent.

-In those instances, homeowners can opt to use tinted glass or opaque glass so that they still get the benefits of glass but also get the privacy they want.
+In those instances, homeowners can opt to use tinted glass or opaque glass panels so that they still get the benefits of glass but also get the privacy they want.

 Tinted glass is glass that’s made darker by adding coloring.
 The tint can range from light to almost totally black, similar to the tint you see on some car windows.
 Glass in a home can be tinted just like car windows can be tinted.
 Here are some reasons why a homeowner might want to add tinted glass for their home.